Accounting for Receivables

 - Advance tax paid

-- Deposits placed with other companies
+- Deposits placed with other companies (if advancing money is not the primary business)

 Scarlet Systems, Inc. (SS) developed an ERP software for Johnson Tools, LLC (JT) for $200,000 due within 30 days of successful testing of the system.
 Testing was completed on 30 April and the software became operational.
 JT paid an amount of $100,000 on 15 May.